 - What Dental Treatment Should You Avoid?

-- When Should You Call the Dentist for Gum Bleeding during Pregnancy?
+- When Should You Call the Dentist for Gum Bleeding During Pregnancy?

 Last Updated on

 Weight gain, sudden cravings for food, and a constant need to visit the washroom are some of the symptoms of pregnancy that are often spoken about.
 However, certain other symptoms are not talked about much.
-Bleeding gums during pregnancy are one of those pregnancy symptoms.
-About half of the pregnant women have red swollen and tender gums that bleed especially when brushed.
+Bleeding gums during pregnancy is one of those pregnancy symptoms.
+About half of the pregnant women have red swollen and tender gums that bleed, especially when brushed.
 Read on to understand the details of this sign of pregnancy.

 Are Bleeding Gums Normal in Pregnant Women?